-The daily dosage can be divided into separate doses or can be taken all at once.
-Maltofer® drops should be taken during or immediately after a meal.
-Maltofer® drops can be mixed with fruit and vegetable juices or with bottle-feed.
-The slight discolouration of the mixture does not affect either the efficacy of the product or the taste of the drink to which it is added.
-To ensure accurate dosing of
+The daily dosage can be divided into separate doses or can be taken all at one time.
+Maltofer® syrup should be taken during or immediately after a meal.
+Maltofer® syrup can be mixed with fruit and vegetable juices or with bottle-feed.
+The slight discolouration of the mixture does not affect either the efficacy of the product nor the taste of the drink to which it is added.
+The supplied measuring cup is used for an exact administration of the dosage.